Division of Research & Innovation

-The University of Memphis benefits from a diverse community of researchers engaged in pioneering work that helps push the boundaries of current knowledge and in creative pursuits that enhance our human experience.
-From applied to fundamental, quantitative to qualitative, conceptual to empirical, and descriptive to analytical, our faculty and student research impacts the economic, societal, and educational fabric of the midsouth and the world.
+The University of Memphis benefits from a diverse community of researchers engaged in pioneering work who help push the boundaries of current knowledge and creative pursuits that enhance our human experience.
+From applied to fundamental, quantitative to qualitative, conceptual to empirical, and descriptive to analytical, our faculty and student research impacts the economic, societal, and educational fabric of the Mid-South and the world.
 Want to get involved?
 Click on the links below to learn about resources and support available to help.
 Prefer to talk to a live human?
-Click to access our staff directory, schedule a 1:1 meeting, or plan to drop in for a visit during Help Hours held in various locations across campus.
+Click to access our staff directory.
+Email us to schedule a one-on-one meeting, or plan to drop in for a visit during Help Hours.